joelhans/api-gateway-maturity/slides/slides.md

 perspective.

 They loved having this kind of roadmap to look forward to, but still struggled.

-How were they supposed to apply this to a specific technology?
+CNCF is agnostic:

+- They won't tell us what technology or projects to use!
+- They won't tell us how to get better at a single technology or product! (except maybe K8s itself)

 Fast forward, and I'm in a place where I think about and write about and build around API gateways all the time.
 Why not apply this methodology to a specific